 Since the 1800’s great strides have been made in the technology of steel pipes including improving manufacturing methods, developing applications for their use, and the establishment of regulations and standards that govern their certification.

 Whether the pipe is produced by welded or seamless methods, the first step for either process is to convert raw steel to a more usable form.

 Raw steel is produced by melting raw materials in a furnace and controlling the composition through the addition of alloys and removal of impurities.
 Molten steel is poured into molds to make ingots, or transferred to a continuous casting machine to make plate, billets, and blooms.
 This raw steel must be converted to a form that can be rolled into pipes of specific dimensions or stretched into a hollow tube.

 There are two main intermediate steel products that are used to make steel pipes:

 Skelp is unwound from the spool, heated, and rolled through grooved rollers, which bend the edges of the skelp upwards.
 This process produces a cylindrical tube where the two edges have been bent right around to meet each other forming a long cylinder.
-One of three welding processes are then used to join the edges together and seal the pipe.
+A welding process joins the edges together and seals the pipe.